NCEF Pro-Bono Service Award

-At the 2019 NAPFA Fall Conference, the NAPFA Consumer Education Foundation (NCEF) was honored to present its second NCEF Pro-Bono Service Award to Marjorie A Bennett, CFA Principal of Aegis Capital Management, Inc. Ms. Bennett has been involved in the asset management and general finance businesses since 1981.
+At the 2019 NAPFA Fall Conference, the NAPFA Consumer Education Foundation (NCEF) was honored to present its second NCEF Pro-Bono Service Award to Marjorie A Bennett, CFA, Partner at Chicago Partners Wealth Advisors.
+Previously she was Principal of Aegis Capital Management, Inc. Ms. Bennett has been involved in the asset management and general finance businesses since 1981.
 Marjorie reported the most pro-bono hours to NCEF’s inaugural “One Hour Challenge”.

 Marjorie founded the charity Healthy Money Choices program in YWCA Kaua’i.
 Now in its 3rd year, it has served about 600 clients on the rural island of Kaua’i.
 The program started with a grant from the Allstate Foundation.
 It serves domestic violence survivors, single moms and dads, entrepreneurs, kapuna (elders) and school age children.
 They help the vulnerable build financial health and independence with resources on budgeting, credit repair, investing, career coaching and access to education.
 The program offers classes, a conference and one-on-one coaching.
 Participants have said “It’ll change your life”

 2018 NCEF Pro-bono Award Winner: Stacy Francis, CFP

 In May 2018, the NAPFA Consumer Education Foundation (NCEF) presented its inaugural NCEF Pro-Bono Service Award to Stacy Francis, President and CEO of Francis Financial, Inc.